SriRameshNaiduKusu/LoadAdsFromFirebase/README.md

 1.IMPORT LoadAdsFromFirebase.json file in your firebase project.

-2.Now follow the method in the screenshts
+2.Now follow the method in the following screenshots:

     1. https://github.com/cyberworldtechnologies/LoadAdsFromFirebase/blob/master/loadadsfromfirebase.png